-Dr. Peggy Chabrian is president and founder of Women in Aviation International (WAI).
+Dr. Peggy Chabrian is the founder of Women in Aviation International (WAI) and retired as WAI president in September 2019.
 The organization was incorporated in 1994 as a result of the success of the annual International Women in Aviation Conference begun in 1990.
 The conference began with 150 participants in 1990 and had grown to more than 4,800 attendees.
 WAI represents nearly 12,000 women and men from all segments of the aviation industry including general, corporate, commercial, and military.

 A longtime aviation enthusiast and professional aviation educator, Peggy is a 2,200+ hour commercial/instrument multiengine pilot and flight instructor who has been flying for over 30 years.
 Most recently she added a helicopter and seaplane ratings to her flight qualifications.